VolCore

 Introduction to U.S. Hispanic culture in general and specifically in Knoxville.
 Students will read and experience a variety of cultural materials including literature, fine arts, performing arts, and popular culture.
 Students will read and analyze relevant sociological and Political Texts.
 Supervised community service with local agencies that assist Hispanic community or supervised activities with local cultural organizations that promote awareness of Hispanic Culture among the general public.
 Minimum of 30 hours off-campus supervised work and 2 weekly class meetings with faculty.

-Comment(s): Requires completion of 15 hours of upper-division Spanish.
+Comment(s): Requires 12 hours of upper-division Spanish.

 Registration Permission: Consent of instructor.